\\\ Dog Walks Kent

 Choose the best dog-friendly UK beaches

 Kent is the most south eastern county of England and just an hour or so drive from London making this a fabulous location to visit for days out, weekend breaks or staycations with your dog.
+It doesn’t matter whether its summer or winter, there’s plenty of space to have a great day out with your dog.

 The Kent coastline including the famous ‘White Cliffs Of Dover’ look out over The Straits of Dover, part of the busy shipping lanes of the English Channel.
 Not all the coastline are cliffs, Kent has many beautiful, nearly flat, dog-friendly, sandy beaches waiting for you to visit.